-During our session on religion, we will encounter an example of a Chinese "hell scroll": artistic representations of the ten courts of hell, with depictions of the punishments doled out to people who have committed various sins during their lives, along with rewards given to those have done good deeds.
+During our session on religion-deliberately scheduled early in the semester-we will encounter examples of the popular "Ten Kings" underworld: artistic representations of the ten courts of a Chinese-Buddhist hell, with depictions of the punishments doled out to people who have committed various sins during their lives, along with rewards given to those have done good deeds.
 As we will learn, the definition of what constitutes a good or evil deed is culturally and chronologically specific.
-The hell scrolls we will study are syncretic representations of Confucian, Buddhist, and Daoist moral strictures, and they were often displayed in public viewing areas as moral guidance to the masses.
-For this assignment, you and several other randomly assigned classmates (total numbers will be determined by class enrollments) will produce your own Chinese hell scroll, either in digital or physical format.
-You and your other group members must decide which dynasty your hell scroll was produced in and then depict warnings designed to protect the values of that particular type of dynasty (e.g., the agenda of a Yuan dynasty hell scroll would be different from that a Ming or Song dynasty scroll).
-At a minimum, you must depict at least ten (10) punishments that reflect distinct values encountered during this course; of those, a maximum of three (3) can copied from the Chinese hell scroll shown in class.
-On April 21, each group will present its completed hell scroll in front of the class and explain the various components depicted therein.
-Though artistic creativity is encouraged, you will not be graded on the aesthetics of your hell scroll, but rather according to how well you have accurately represented the belief systems and moral barometers of the various peoples we have encountered in this course.
-Your grade for this project will be determined both by your presentation to the class and your instructor's close analysis of the completed hell scroll itself.
+The Ten Kings paintings we will study are syncretic representations of Confucian, Buddhist, and Daoist moral strictures, and they were often displayed in public viewing areas as moral guidance to the masses.
+For this assignment, you and several other randomly assigned classmates (total numbers will be determined by class enrollments) will produce your own Ten Kings Underworld Mural, either in digital or physical format.
+You and your other group members must decide which dynasty (from Han onward) your Ten Kings Hell Mural was produced in and then depict warnings designed to protect the values of that particular type of dynasty (e.g., the agenda of a Yuan dynasty hell scroll would be different from that a Ming or Song dynasty scroll, though certain values would have persisted through all three dynasties).
+At a minimum, you must depict at least ten (10) punishments that reflect distinct values encountered during this course; of those, a maximum of three (3) can adapted from the Ten Kings Underworld Mural shown in class.
+On December 6, each group will present its completed mural in front of the class and explain the various components depicted therein.
+Though artistic creativity is encouraged and will be appreciated, you will not be graded on the aesthetics of your mural, but rather according to how well you have accurately represented the belief systems and moral barometers of the various peoples we have encountered in this course.
+Your grade for this project will be determined both by your presentation to the class and your instructor's close analysis of the completed mural itself.
+Examples of murals presented by students who have taken this course in prior years can be found in the slides for our "Introduction" session, which are posted on Canvas.